upbound/docs/content/spaces/quickstart/aws-deploy.md

 - A license token in the form of a `token.json`, provided by your Upbound account representative

 {{< hint "important" >}}
-Upbound Spaces is a paid feature of Upbound and requires a license key to successfully complete the installation.
+Upbound Spaces is a paid feature of Upbound and requires a license token to successfully complete the installation.
 Contact Upbound if you want to try out Spaces.
 {{< /hint >}}

 ## Provision the hosting environment